m5stack/m5-docs/docs/en/uiflow/advanced.md

 ><img src="image\Remote_beta\remote_beta_03.jpg" width="60%">

 > After entering the control page, keep the M5 device running normally, you can see the data in the chart is refreshed according to the interval we configured.
 Drag the arrow in the lower right corner of the chart to zoom the entire chart.
-Click the upper left corner to open the side.
-Navigation, providing shades of theme color switching and layout switches.
+Click the upper left corner to open the side navigation, providing shades of theme color switching and layout switches.
 (After opening the layout switch, the user is free to modify the position of the chart and other elements placed on the page)

 ><img src="image\Remote_beta\remote_beta_04.jpg" width="60%">
 ><img src="image\Remote_beta\remote_beta_05.jpg" width="60%">